 I'm not very flexible - how can I possibly do yoga?

 First of all...relax!
 Folks new to yoga often worry needlessly about lacking flexibility.
 That's because all too often, yoga books and videos feature “people pretzels” in very acrobatic positions.
 Here's the real deal: if you’re stiff as a board, you’ll benefit tremendously from practicing yoga - and your flexibility will definitely increase over time.
 Just do the best you can at each class, don't force any movement, and you'll see.
-Remember, beginners are welcome at every class.
+Remember, the Yoga Pioneers welcome beginners at every class.
 Start where you are...do what you can.
 We will always encourage you to choose the degree of challenge that feels right for you.

 What actually happens in a TYP hot yoga class?

-Hot yoga classes at The Yoga Pioneers' (TYP) hot yoga classes are all based on a time-honored series of yoga postures and breathing exercises, always performed in the same order.
-TYP offers hot yoga classes in 60- and 90-minute formats; see the Class Descriptions page for details.
+The Yoga Pioneers' (TYP) hot yoga classes are all based on a time-honored series of yoga postures and breathing exercises, always performed in the same order.
+TYP offers hot yoga classes in 60- and 75-minute formats; see the Class Descriptions page for details.
 You'll become familiar with the class structure after just a few sessions.
-All TYP's teachers have extensive experience in heated-room yoga instruction.
-Your teacher will lead the class verbally rather than by performing the postures; as teachers, we want our focus to be entirely on YOU and your class experience.
-If you have any injuries, medical conditions, or concerns about performing certain movements, be sure to let your teacher know before class begins.
+All TYP's teachers have extensive experience in heated-room yoga instruction, and lead class verbally, rather than by performing the postures.
+This allows your teacher to focus entirely on YOU and your class experience.
+Should you have any injuries, medical conditions, or concerns about performing certain movements, be sure to let your teacher know before class begins.
 We are always happy to help you modify postures to ensure you have a safe and enjoyable practice.